-Data on transport is not included in The Novozymes Annual Report 2010 as data collection routines, auditing and reporting need to be fully consolidated.
-This is the first time we report on data covering all transport activities on a global basis.
+Data on transport is included under Resource Utilization in The Novozymes Report 2013 and is the third year that we report on data covering all transport activities on a global basis.

 Going forward, Novozymes wishes to contribute further to environmental improvements in transport.
 This requires even closer collaboration with transport providers and ongoing dialogue with customers to further maximize the filling of vehicles.